Sage/carbon/rfcs/README.md

    - A new component
    - The removal of a component that has been shipped
-   - Modification the interface/props of a component that would be a breaking change
+   - Breaking changes to the interface/props of a component
-   - The additon of runtime exceptions
+   - The addition of runtime exceptions
-   - Changes to the way carbon is imported
+   - Changes to the way Carbon is imported
-   - Changes to the way carbon is built
+   - Changes to the way Carbon is built

 The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes a part of a released version of Carbon.
 Quite often, even